Ilyusha-Novoselov/3D_curves_hierarchy/README.md

 Executable file and shared library are in the bin folder

-Generator: Visual Studio 17 2022

-The project was reset on Windows
+This project can be built under both linux and Windows